Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Bibliometric Analysis

+To move beyond the static semantic themes and map the temporal evolution of intellectual attention, we conducted a citation burst analysis.
+This allows us to identify paradigm shifts by detecting sudden spikes in specific citations over time.
+To achieve this, we transitioned our Web of Science (WoS) dataset into CiteSpace \cite{doi:10.1073/pnas.0307513100} to generate a GraphML file for advanced topological analysis in Gephi.

+Node selection was calibrated using the g-index \cite{egghe_theory_2006}, mathematically defined as $g^2 \leq \sum_{i \leq g} c_i, k \in \mathbb{Z}^{+}$, with the scaling factor $k$ set to 25 to ensure a comprehensive network structure.
+The temporal analysis was conducted using one-month intervals starting from 1982, and tie strengths were computed via the Jaccard index \cite{jaccard_distribution_1912}.

+To identify historical periods of heightened academic focus, we applied the Kleinberg burst detection algorithm \cite{10.1145/775047.775061}.
+Figure \ref{fig:Fig.5} visualizes the top 25 references with the strongest citation bursts.
+The dark blue segments represent the entire lifespan of a publication's presence in the literature, while the red segments isolate the specific time intervals where the work experienced a statistically significant surge in citations, marking it as a critical historical catalyst for the field.

-The references detected by the Kleinberg burst algorithm provide an excellent entry point for understanding the field by highlighting its foundational theories and key research studies.
-We subsequently visualized the citation network of these burst publications using Fruchterman-Reingold layout\cite{fruchterman_graph_1991}, as illustrated in Figure \ref{fig:Fig.7}.
-Since each publication can only be cited once, the ties in the network are unweighted.
-Nodes with higher degrees are highlighted in gold, while those with lower degrees are depicted in navy blue.
+To understand how these burst publications interact structurally, we visualized their distinct citation network using the Fruchterman-Reingold layout \cite{fruchterman_graph_1991}, as illustrated in Figure \ref{fig:Fig.7}.
+Because each publication can only be cited once by a specific paper, the network ties are unweighted.
+High-degree nodes, acting as burst hubs, are highlighted in gold, while lower-degree nodes are depicted in navy blue.

-As shown clearly, the network consists of 15 connected components, with component sizes ranging from 1 to 46 nodes.
-Due to the filtering process conducted using CiteSpace, isolated nodes are present in the network.
-The parameters and configurations are the same as in Appendix \ref*{app:config}.
-Here, we extracted components 3 and 4 as examples, visualized in Figure \ref{fig:Fig.8} using the Force Atlas 2 layout algorithm \cite{jacomy_forceatlas2_2014}.
-The publications with the highest degrees in the citation network do not align closely with the field of social networks, let alone digital networks.
-Instead, they serve as foundational works, offering essential theories or methodologies that underpin the broader study of networks.
-These publications act as intellectual cornerstones, providing the theoretical and methodological frameworks that have shaped the development of the field.
+The resulting burst network is highly fragmented, consisting of 15 distinct connected components ranging in size from 1 to 46 nodes (incorporating isolated nodes resulting from the initial CiteSpace filtering process, as detailed in Appendix \ref*{app:config}).
+To examine this fragmentation, we extracted Components 3 and 4 as representative examples, mapped in Figure \ref{fig:Fig.8} using the ForceAtlas2 algorithm \cite{jacomy_forceatlas2_2014}.

+A critical synthesis of these sub-components reveals a profound insight into the discipline's intellectual fact: the publications with the highest burst degrees do not actually originate from the specific field of digital social networks.
+Instead, they are foundational works drawn from classic sociology, physics, and mathematics.
+Rather than representing modern empirical studies on digital platforms, these burst nodes act as the indispensable theoretical and methodological cornerstones—the absolute baseline frameworks—upon which the entire modern study of algorithmic and digital networks was subsequently built.